-&lt;sup>3If a practitioner's application is denied solely because a practitioner has a pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action or the equivalent from any state or governmental professional disciplinary body, the practitioner may reapply as soon as practitioner is able to demonstrate that any pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action, or the equivalent from any state or governmental professional disciplinary body is resolved, even if the application is received less than one year from the date of original denial.
+3 If a practitioner's application is denied solely because a practitioner has a pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action or the equivalent from any state or governmental professional disciplinary body, the practitioner may reapply as soon as practitioner is able to demonstrate that any pending Statement of Charges, Notice of Proposed Disciplinary Action, Notice of Agency Action, or the equivalent from any state or governmental professional disciplinary body is resolved, even if the application is received less than one year from the date of original denial.

-- Criminal Convictions Practitioners must disclose if they have ever had any criminal convictions.
-Practitioners must never have been convicted, including guilty pleas and adjudicated pretrial diversions for crimes against person such as murder, rape, assault and other similar crimes.
-Financial crimes such as extortion, embezzlement, income tax evasion, insurance fraud and other similar crimes.
-Any crime that placed the Medicaid or Medicare program or its beneficiaries at immediate risk, such as a malpractice suit that results in a conviction of criminal neglect or misconduct.
-Any crime that would result in mandatory exclusion under section 1128 of the Social Security Act.
-Any crime related to fraud, kickbacks, healthcare fraud, claims for excessive charges, unnecessary services or services which fail to meet professionally recognized standards of healthcare, patient abuse or neglect, controlled substances, or similar crimes.
-At the time of initial credentialing, practitioner must not have any pending criminal charges in the categories listed above. - Loss or Limitations of Clinical Privileges At initial credentialing, Practitioner must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
+- Medicare Preclusion List Practitioners currently listed on the Preclusion List may not participate in the Senior Whole Health network for any Medicare or Duals (Medicare/ Medicaid) lines of business. - Professional Liability Insurance Practitioners must have and maintain professional malpractice liability insurance with limits that meet Senior Whole Health criteria.
+This coverage shall extend to Senior Whole Health Members and the Practitioners activities on Senior Whole Health's behalf.
+Practitioners maintaining coverage under Federal tort or self-insured policies are not required to include amounts of coverage on their application for professional or medical malpractice insurance. - Inability to Perform Practitioners must disclose any inability to perform essential functions of a Practitioner in their area of practice with or without reasonable accommodation.
+If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner. - Lack of Present Illegal Drug Use Practitioners must disclose if they are currently using any illegal drugs/substances. - Criminal Convictions Practitioners must disclose if they have ever had any of the following: - o Criminal convictions, including guilty convictions, pleas, or adjudicated pretrial diversions for crimes against person such as murder, rape, assault and other similar crimes. - o Financial crimes such as extortion, embezzlement, income tax evasion, insurance fraud and other similar crimes. - o Any crime that placed the Medicaid or Medicare program or its beneficiaries at immediate risk, such as a malpractice suit that results in a conviction of criminal neglect or misconduct. - o Any crime that would result in mandatory exclusion under section 1128 of the Social Security Act. - o Any crime related to fraud, kickbacks, health care fraud, claims for excessive charges, unnecessary services or services which fail to meet professionally recognized standards of health care, patient abuse or neglect, controlled substances, or similar crimes.

+At the time of initial credentialing, Practitioners must not have any pending criminal charges in the categories listed above.

+• Loss or Limitations of Clinical Privileges - At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
-At recredentialing, Practitioner must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle. - Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
+At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner.
+At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle.

+- Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
 If the practitioner has current privileges, they must be in good standing. - NPI Practitioner must have a National Provider Identifier (NPI) issued by the Centers for Medicare & Medicaid Services (CMS).